wb-droid/DeepLearningStepByStep/README.md

 7. <b>`Telegram Chat Bot with Local LLM/application`</b>

     Previous developed LLM generation/chat apps are web based.
 A chat bot in phone app such as Telegram is more accessible and has more options to customize.
 There are two ways to build such chat bot as shown below.
 Local LLM/application is easier to deploy.
 And developer has full control.
 It's also more secure.
 On the other hand, online LLM/application is more flexible to use multiple LLMs, and does not require local resource/maintenance.
-This project will use the first option: Local LLM/application
+This project will use the first option: Local LLM/application.
+Next project will use the second option.
     <br><img src="./TelegramBot/architecture.jpg" height="240">

     Local LLM can be setup similar to my previous projects.
 But this time, I will use [text-generation-webui](https://github.com/oobabooga/text-generation-webui) for its maturity and features.
 Use the command below to enable API endpoint, and load a quantized Mistral 7B model.